 Increasing Faculty Resources

-The number of GPPH primary faculty has grown from three in 2015-2016 to seven in 2018-2019.
+The number of GPPH primary faculty grew from three in 2015-2016 to seven in 2018-2019.
 The primary faculty members, who work full-time within GPPH, bring significant expertise in various public health disciplines such as global health, maternal and child health, nutrition, epidemiology, social and behavioral health, health education and career planning.
 Primary faculty regularly teach courses in their areas of expertise, perform administrative duties in specific areas (e.g., research and service, curriculum, practicum, workforce development), and serve as academic advisors.

 GPPH follows the scholar-practitioner model by engaging adjunct teaching faculty who have extensive and current work experience in the field of public health.
 Our adjunct faculty instructors have been carefully recruited to ensure that each course GPPH offers has a sufficient number of available faculty members with appropriate academic credentials or professional experience.